-Devin Fitzsimmons enters his first year on the Vanderbilt coaching staff.
-He will serve as special teams coordinator and tight ends coach for Derek Mason’s Commodore program.
+Devin Fitzsimmons enters his second year on the Vanderbilt coaching staff.
+He serves as special teams coordinator and tight ends coach for Derek Mason’s Commodore program.

 Fitzsimmons has spent the last five years in the National Football League, serving as assistant special teams coach for Detroit, helped the Lions establish one of the most consistent and efficient special teams units in the NFL.

 He mentored one of the NFL’s top kickers in Matt Prater, who converted on 132 of 153 field goal attempts (86.3 percent) during Fitzsimmons’ five-year tenure.
 Lions’ punter Sam Martin also averaged at least 43 yards each year during Fitzsimmons’ service, topped by an average of 48.5 yards in 2016.

 In 2018, the Lions’ kickoff coverage units ranked among the NFL’s best.
 The unit tied for second in the league, holding opponents to an average drive start at the 22.4-yard line.
 Detroit long snapper Don Muhlbach also participated in the 2019 Pro Bowl.

 In 2017, Lions rookie Jamal Agnew earned All-Pro recognition as a punt returner with a 15.4-yard average.
 He also returned two punts for touchdowns that year.

 In 2015, Fitzsimmons served as the Lions’ tight end coach for the final eight games of the regular season.
 In that span, Detroit tight ends Eric Ebron, Brandon Pettigrew and Tim Wright combined for 32 catches, 316 yards and four touchdowns.
 That season, Lions’ defender Don Carey topped the NFL with 14 solo tackles on special teams.